rweigel/phys260/Current_and_Resistance/Current_and_Resistance.md

     \vspace{7em}
     \fi

-4. What is the current density (with units) that flows through the wire?
+3. How much charge (with units) flows past a cross--section of the wire per second?

     \ifsolutions
     **Answer**: